rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd-part-1.html.md

 end
 ```

-Now, bundle, install the Guard gem, and start it up:
+Now bundle, initialize the Guard gem, and start it up:

 ```bash
 $ bundle